 This spot tends to be quite crowded, and even though Luang Prabang already feels lively, the crowds give the city an extra sense of life.

 Even if you don’t have any intentions of shopping, simply taking photographs of the place can feel amazing.

-Another thing that no traveler should skip out on is grabbing a bite to eat.
+Another thing that no traveller should skip out on is grabbing a bite to eat.

 Just off the main road of the market you can find the buffet street, which is a laneway filled with really good authentic food.

-The buffet street even has communal seating, so it’s very easy to meet another likeminded traveler, and to make new friends.
+The buffet street even has communal seating, so it’s very easy to meet another like-minded traveller, and to make new friends.